singamravibabu/DSDA/Notes_on_Files.md

         - If the file doesn't exist, this mode creates a new file.
         - If the file exists, this mode appends the data to the end of the file.
     4. b - Binary
-        - Use for the bnary files along with 'r' or 'w' mode.
+        - Use for the bnary files along with 'rb' or 'wb' mode.

 #### close() function
 - As told, every open file must be closed.